Bilawal Bhatti: Domestic and franchise career

 Bhatti began to play for Sialkot Stallions in 2012 till 2015.

 In 2017, Bhatti was chosen by the Lahore Qalanders franchise to compete in the forthcoming third season of the Pakistan Super League (PSL), however a shoulder injury meant he was unable to take any part in the league.

 He was the leading wicket-taker for Sui Northern Gas Pipelines Limited in the 2018–19 Quaid-e-Azam Trophy, with 36 dismissals in ten matches.
 In March 2019, he was named in Punjab's squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 International career

 In November 2010, Bhatti was part of the team at the Asian Games in Guangzhou, China which won a bronze medal by beating Sri Lanka in the 3rd place playoffs.
-He is a genuine and complete all-rounder.

 On 20 November 2013, he was included in national team to represent in T20 for Pakistan against South Africa.

 Bilawal played his first test against Sri Lanka and enjoyed a fine debut, taking 5 wickets in 2 innings.
 In second test, he contributed 24 not out in the first innings, before getting 32 runs in the second innings.

 It went downhill from there however, as he conceded 30 runs in an over vs Australia at the WT20 2014, while bowling to Maxwell and Finch.
 He also conceded 93 runs in the 2nd ODI vs New Zealand in 2015, equaling the record of the most expensive figures for a Pakistani bowler with Wahab Riaz.